 SCHOOLS- Mass celebrated by Magr.
 Conway on Monday, marked the commencement of classes at Nurney’s new school.
 There are about 30 children on the rolls

-The building contractor was P. J. McCall, Tullow.
+The Old Building – The building contractor was P. J. McCall, Tullow.
 There was also the play shelter and to the rear of this were the dry toilets (only used when really necessary).
 At the end of the play shelter was a little shed for the fuel (coal).
 In the classroom there was an open fire on the hearth.
 Once the school was open the numbers grew and in 1956 a second room was ready.
-Now there were 2 rooms, a cloakroom and a teachers cloakroom.
+Now there were 2 rooms, a cloakroom and a teachers’ cloakroom.

 In 1961 it was decided to build indoor toilets.
-Now it was really modern flush toilets, water on tap and a lovely play shelter.
+Now it was really modern – flush toilets, water on tap and a lovely play shelter.
 The school was still very cold.
 Board of Managements were in each school now.
 Our 1st Board of Management were brilliant.
 They decided to install central heating.
 The Monsignor who had done so much for the school did not approve but still the heating was installed and later E.S.B. was in each room.
-Today we have modernised some areas.
-We have to make the best use of our 1960 space.
-This is not easy.

-The whole school was built using mass concrete mass concrete.
+The whole school was built using mass concrete.
 Shutters were used for building the walls.
 These shapes or shutters were filled with cement and allowed to set.
 When dry they were removed and a second row was built.
 This method of building walls is now mostly used for farm buildings.
 With this type of wall it’s nearly impossible to put in a nail (you need a drill).
 It also makes the building colder as there is no insulation.
 The roof is slated – black / bluish in colour.
 The finish on the walls is a rough dash now painted white.
 The plinth, pipes and chutes are all grey.
 Original windows were made of deal.
 They were replaced by teak windows on the back and later the front ones were replaced by P.V.C. windows.
-Now cloakroom & Teachers cloakroom were converted into staff room / office / remedial class room.
+Cloakrooms were converted into staff room / office / remedial classroom.
 Hangers were put in the hallway for coats.

-We know this is the original door.
-The latch type handle is still on it, but a yale lock and mortice lock were added for security reasons.
+Front Door – We know this is the original door.
+The latch type handle is still on it, but a yale lock and mortice lock were added for security.